Tips for Mixing Enzymes and Taking Away from Home

 I can't swallow capsules.
 Can I mix them with food or drink?

 Yes.
 The enzymes will mix with food or beverages, although they may tend to clump.
 The enzymes have a “grassy” taste, which can be masked with fruit juice, ketchup, etc. Be careful to not inhale the enzyme powder, and clear any residual enzyme powder from the mouth and throat area with additional food or beverage.
-Consider our chewable products which are popular alternatives to capsules.
+Consider our chewable enzyme product which is a popular alternative to capsules.

 How can I give enzymes to my child away from home?